 “As with any drug development, unfortunately, it's very, very difficult to get a botanical drug approved.
 And so having this single molecule in isolation makes it a lot easier to push through clinical trials and ultimately get a drug approved for depression and other related disorders,” says Tyler.

-The company said to Benzinga that, being a modified version of synthetic psilocybin, COMP360 can be registered as a new chemical entity and benefit from market exclusivity of up to 8 to 11 years in the European Union, and 5 to 7 and a half years in the U.S.
+The company, which is now moving into phase 3, said to Benzinga that, being a modified version of synthetic psilocybin, COMP360 can be registered as a new chemical entity and benefit from market exclusivity of up to 8 to 11 years in the European Union, and 5 to 7 and a half years in the U.S.

 The Usona Institute, a nonprofit for psilocybin research, is also conducting phase II clinical trials on the efficacy of psilocybin for major depressive disorder, involving seven U.S. sites and 80 participants.